cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 It is defined by an `energyAmount`, a time series containing the amount of consumed or produced energy, and an `energyCarrier` of type `EnergyCarrier`.

-`EnergySource` is linked to `EnergyConversionSystem` via `produces` or `consumes`.
-Each `EnergyConversionSystem` can have multiple `EnergySources` that is consumes or produces.
+`FinalEnergy` is linked to `EnergyConversionSystem` via `produces` or `consumes`.
+Each `EnergyConversionSystem` can have multiple `FinalEnergies` that it consumes or produces.
 With `produces` and `consumes`, it is possible to link multiple `EnergyConversionSystem` if one consumes energy produced by another.

-The XML example below shows a typical use of `EnergySource`.
+The XML example below shows a typical use of `FinalEnergy`.

 ```xml
 <!--Heat pump and CHP with EnergySource objects-->